 - Lowering the risk of anemia (which can result from having heavy periods)

 9. Women Over 35 Can't Use the Pill and Teens Need Permission to Get the Pill

 Healthy women with normal blood pressure, no increased risk for heart attack or stroke, and who don't smoke can often use lower-dose pills until menopause.
 The pill may be especially beneficial for perimenopausal women in their mid-to-late 40s who are having heavy or irregular periods.
 But, the pill is not recommended for women over 35 who smoke due to increased health risks.

 The only way to get the pill is with a doctor's prescription.
 In general, a doctor doesn't need a parent's permission to prescribe the pill to a teenager (but your state may have certain laws about this, so you would need to check).
 A teen would have to show the doctor that she understands the risks/benefits of this decision.
 Pill use has been proven to be both safe and effective in teens (as a side note, long-term options like IUDs and implants are also effective contraceptives for teens).
 However, starting the pill is a big decision, so teens may first want to discuss it with a parent or trusted adult.

-10. The Pill Causes CancerThis is a common myth that has been shown over and over again, in research, to NOT be true.
+10. The Pill Causes Different Types of CancerThis is a common myth that has been shown over and over again, in research, to basically NOT be true.
+Generally speaking, using the pill does not increase your overall cancer risk.
 The pill actually has a protective effect against certain types of cancers.